WSU-mkijowski/lab-1-hashing-kan0sh1/README.md

 Answer the following in this file:

 * How many unique users are in the data?
 42
 * How many salts did you create?
+42
-* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`)
+* How many possible combinations will I need to try to figure out the secret ID of all students (assume I know all potential secret IDs and have your `salted-data.csv`) - 903
 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?
+848,103
 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
 Why?
+If the data was of utmost secrecy I would likely use a salt and a nonce in comnination.
+This would only further increase the number of attempts to crack who is who.
+Ultimately the nonces would need to be much more randomly generated than if they were to simply incrememnt by 1 digit every iteration of the same hash.

 ```bash
 cat quiz_data.csv | tail -n +2 | awk -F ',' '{print $1}' | sort | uniq | nl